shivannis/xandr-docs-public/xandr-docs/articles/ott-ctv/appletv-sdk-integration-guide.md

 ### Managing x86_64 and ARM64 binary versions

-A Framework "ANTVSDK.framework" includes x86_64 and ARM64 binary to support both an emulator and an actual Apple TV device.
+A framework "ANTVSDK.framework" includes x86_64 and ARM64 binary to support both an emulator and an actual Apple TV device.
 In case you don't want to include the x86_64 binary in your application because of Apple AppStore guidelines, you can simply remove it using `lipo`, as shown in the following example:

 ``` pre
 cd ANTVSDK.framework